secure-compilation/secure-compilation.github.io/index.markdown

 months, irrespective of the level at which you apply (including internships!).
 Getting in touch with us early enough is thus crucial.

-(The hiring process takes 2+ months at Inria, but Prosecco gets _special treatment_ in the form of an extra security clearance check, that makes the whole process even longer!)
+(The "normal" hiring process takes 2+ months at Inria, but Prosecco gets _special treatment_ in the form of an extra security clearance check, that makes the whole process even longer!)